-Payment of Rates: you may choose the amount you wish to pay up to the balance due (minimum payment £1).
-If a surcharge is payable (applies to some card payments) this will be shown before you confirm payment.
-Enter your email address if you would like an email confirmation of your payment.

-Contact details: if you have switched to digital but change your phone/email please update your details online.
+if you have switched to digital but change your phone/email please update your details online.

 Use this form to make a Data Subject Access request.

 The Rates (Jersey) Law 2005 may be viewed at

-**Update:** Payment of Rates: you may choose the amount you wish to pay up to the balance due (minimum payment £1).
-Enter your email address if you would like an email confirmation of your payment.